reactjs/rfcs/text/0000-profiler.md

 New React profiling component that collects timing information in order to measure the "cost" of rendering.

-(Note that an experimental release of this component is currently slated for 16.4 as `React.unstable_Profiler`.)
+Note that an experimental release of this component is available in version 16.4 as `React.unstable_Profiler`.

 # Basic example